My New Zealand Saunter

 By Robert Johnson

-My saunter was in 2 halves.
-The first half of the walk, on Oct 3rd, I walked from the World Trade Center to the 207th street 14 miles long.
+My saunter was in two sections.
+The first half of my walk, on October 3rd, was a 14 mile stretch from the World Trade Center to 207th Street.
 On the second half of the walk, Oct.
 8th, I took the number 1 Subway train to the 207th.
 Street subway stop.
 From there I walked down the Eastside following the Great Saunter route.
 Directions were good until I came to a detour that I walked around as best I could.
 The distance from the 207th Street subway stop to the WTC is 18 miles which is my 32-mile virtual saunter walk.

-Added to the 32 Great Saunters that I have walked in the past the total number of walks is now 33 walks.
+I have now walked 33 Great Saunters.
 Hope to see you again at the next Great Saunter.